|Index Page||SITE MAP Next Page - Jokes and Games|

 a forward facing camera.
 The programs are Skype, Viber,

-people with text, video and sound.
-Excellent if you are deaf.
-You
+people with text, video and sound (and captions).
+Excellent if

 even record what is seen and said or record you own message.
 It is used